seraphinush-gaming/tera-mysterium/README.md

 - Sample Body :
 ```
 {
-  "content": "seraphinush-gaming made a new post !",
+  "content": "tera-mysterium made a new post !",
   "embeds": [
     {
       "color": 3583158,